anshumandas/get-flutter-fire/README.md

 Step 8: Add Firebase Emulator to test on laptop instead of server so that we can use Functions without upgrading the plan to Blaze.
 See [https://firebase.google.com/docs/emulator-suite/install_and_configure]

-Step 9: TODO - Add User Roles using Custom Claims.
+Step 9: Add User Roles using Custom Claims.
 This requires upgrade of plan as we need to use Firebase Functions

+1. In Emulator we can add user via http://127.0.0.1:4000/auth and add custom claim via UI as  {"role":"admin"}.
+The effect is shown via Product page in Nav instead of Cart page for admin user.
+2. TODO - add Function to add the custom claim based on app request by another admin